 Research centres by region

 DFO Science operates institutes, laboratories and experimental centres in six operational regions.
-Refer to the interactive regional map to see DFO's regional boundaries.

 Institute of Ocean Sciences (Sidney, BC)

 Located west of Sidney on Vancouver Island on a 70-acre site, the Institute of Ocean Sciences (IOS) is one of Canada's largest marine institutes.
 An important link in Fisheries and Oceans Canada's nationwide chain of nine major scientific facilities, the institute is the centre for research on coastal waters of BC, the Northeastern Pacific Ocean, the western Canadian Arctic and navigable fresh waters east to the Alberta border.

 The Institute of Ocean Sciences has earned international recognition for its work in ocean sciences.
 Its more than 250 scientists and researchers are dedicated to providing up-to-date information on all elements of oceanography, including fisheries and ocean research, environmental science and hydrography.
 They also work closely with staff at other Fisheries and Oceans' labs in BC.

 Research at the institute is focused on two DFO science divisions:

 Through these efforts, IOS has become a major player in efforts to restore and manage coastal ecosystems, and produces more than 20 per cent of Canada’s nautical charts.
 Studies range from the effects of global warming on marine ecosystems, to contaminants in Arctic ice, tracking ‘red tide’ in shellfish, the nature of oil spills, and even predictions on where and when a tsunami will strike.